Amanespana/pizza_sales/README.md

-# Project Title
+# Sales Analysis of Pizza Store using SQL

-Sales Analysis of Pizza Store using SQL
+This project leverages the power of MySQL Workbench to perform an in-depth sales analysis using fictional data from a pizza store.

 # SQL Commands Used:
 - SELECT